Choijh03/Refrigerator_App_Flutter/README.md

 ------------------------------------------------------------------------------------------------------------

-Currently, code is saved on private GitHub repo as this is still on-going project.

 This app is to help people organize the list of grocery, freezer, refrigerator, and recipe.

 This app can be found on google store: RefrigeDigger.